ASTR 1210 (O'CONNELL) STUDY GUIDE

 But the extraterrestrial proponents have indisputable facts on their

-- Many geologists & paleontologists argue for other, non-astronomical,
+- Many geologists & paleontologists have argued for other,

 Traps which might have caused a sudden extreme greenhouse event.